Silicon on insulator: Industry need

 From a manufacturing perspective, SOI substrates are compatible with most conventional fabrication processes.
 In general, an SOI-based process may be implemented without special equipment or significant retooling of an existing factory.
 Among challenges unique to SOI are novel metrology requirements to account for the buried oxide layer and concerns about differential stress in the topmost silicon layer.
 The threshold voltage of the transistor depends on the history of operation and applied voltage to it, thus making modeling harder.
 The primary barrier to SOI implementation is the drastic increase in substrate cost, which contributes an estimated 10–15% increase to total manufacturing costs.
+FD-SOI (fully depleted silicon on insulator) has been seen as a potential low cost alternative to FinFETs.

 SOI transistors

 An SOI MOSFET is a metal–oxide–semiconductor field-effect transistor (MOSFET) device in which a semiconductor layer such as silicon or germanium is formed on an insulator layer which may be a buried oxide (BOX) layer formed in a semiconductor substrate.
 SOI MOSFET devices are adapted for use by the computer industry.
 The buried oxide layer can be used in SRAM designs.
 There are two types of SOI devices: PDSOI (partially depleted SOI) and FDSOI (fully depleted SOI) MOSFETs.
-For an n-type PDSOI MOSFET the sandwiched n-type film between the gate oxide (GOX) and buried oxide (BOX) is large, so the depletion region can't cover the whole n region.
+For a PDSOI P-MOSFET the sandwiched n-type film between the gate oxide (GOX) and buried oxide (BOX) is large, so the depletion region can't cover the whole n region.
 So to some extent PDSOI behaves like bulk MOSFET.
 Obviously there are some advantages over the bulk MOSFETs.
 The film is very thin in FDSOI devices so that the depletion region covers the whole channel region.
 In FDSOI the front gate (GOX) supports fewer depletion charges than the bulk so an increase in inversion charges occurs resulting in higher switching speeds.
 The limitation of the depletion charge by the BOX induces a suppression of the depletion capacitance and therefore a substantial reduction of the subthreshold swing allowing FD SOI MOSFETs to work at lower gate bias resulting in lower power operation.
 The subthreshold swing can reach the minimum theoretical value for MOSFET at 300K, which is 60mV/decade.
 This ideal value was first demonstrated using numerical simulation.
 Other drawbacks in bulk MOSFETs, like threshold voltage roll off, etc. are reduced in FDSOI since the source and drain electric fields can't interfere due to the BOX.
 The main problem in PDSOI is the "floating body effect (FBE)" since the film is not connected to any of the supplies.